How an AI Keyboard for Academic Typing Improves Writing Clarity

 "I tested three different AI keyboards for my dissertation writing," shares doctoral candidate James Wilson.
 "The right choice really depends on your specific needs.
 I ultimately chose CleverType because it had the best understanding of sociological terminology and integrated well with my reference management software."

-As AI technology continues to evolve, the landscape of academic writing assistance is rapidly changing.
-Current trends suggest several exciting developments on the horizon:
+As AI technology continues to evolve at a breakneck pace, the landscape of academic writing assistance is rapidly changing.
+Current trends and recent developments suggest several exciting possibilities for the near future:

 Collaboration is increasingly important in academia, and future AI keyboards will likely: